35 Best Abandoned Cart Email Examples: Increase Sales Today

 People who visit your website aren’t necessarily looking for something to buy.
 However, when they put things in their digital shopping carts, you want them to buy.
 That’s why it’s so important to study abandoned cart email examples and learn to create them yourself.

 Abandoned shopping carts can significantly reduce your revenue.
 People get distracted, frustrated by the checkout process, or nervous about the price.
-Some get disconnected from their internet connections or decide to do some comparison shopping first.
+In fact, almost 50% of consumers abandoned their carts in 2024 due to high shipping costs.

 What Is an Abandoned Cart Email?

 An abandoned cart email is an email you send to people who have exited your site without buying the item(s) in their shopping carts.
-It’s away to remind them of what they wanted to buy so they come back and complete checkout.

 Abandoned Cart Email Statistics